dyninst/tools/fleece/README.md

 See COPYRIGHT for copyright information.

-This file is a part of Peach.
+This file is a part of Fleece.

-Peach is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.
+Fleece is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.